What Watergate and Whitewater tell us about Trump's drip, drip, drip

 The Constitution says grounds for impeachment are "treason, bribery, or other high crimes and misdemeanors."
 A simple majority is needed in the House for articles of impeachment, but conviction in the Senate requires a two-thirds majority (67 votes).

 In Clinton's case, the Republican-run House passed two articles impeachment in December 1998 related to perjury and obstruction of justice.
 The Senate acquitted Clinton in February 1999, failing to reach the necessary two-thirds majority of votes required.
-(The only other American president to be impeached, Andrew Jackson, in 1868, was not convicted by the Senate either.)
+(The only other American president to be impeached, Andrew Johnson, in 1868, was not convicted by the Senate either.)

 Clinton remained relatively popular through the impeachment ordeal.
 His lowest approval rating in CNN/Gallup/USA Today polling from January 1998 through March of 1999 was 59%.
 For much of the time the Starr investigation was underway, his approval percentage remained high, in the 60s and 70s.